johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part1.md

 Assuming you're [following along](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md#part-1-introduction-and-setup) on the `part1` branch, open the file `customerService/src/service.ts`.

-Here's the implementation of the `getCustomers` callback handler.
+Here's the implementation of the `getCustomers` Faye subscription handler.
 This is the code we registered to run (see the `subscribe()` call lower in the file) when our app receives an inbound message on the `'/get-customers_ack'` channel:

 ```ts
 // src/service.ts